Dawimpy/pkg-manager/README.md

 Note: This project is still in beta!

-# Supported distribution
+# Supported package manager
-1.Android (Termux)
+1.Android (Termux) - Apt

-2.Ubuntu and Debian
+2.Ubuntu and Debian - Apt

 But you can add a distribution by [pull request](https://github.com/NoNameMan1231/pkg-manager/pulls)